juichiehchang/NetworkSelector/README.md

-# NetworkSelector
+# WifiSelector
-Network selector for linux system
+Wifi selector for linux system implemetend with NetworkManager